Openverse-OS/VR-Protocols/Interoperability.md

 ## OPEN VR

-As described by the Khronos Group, OpenVR is an open standard that provides a common set of APIs for developing VR applications that run across a wide range of VR devices.
-OpenVR enables developers to ‘develop once, deploy everywhere’.
+As described by the Khronos Group, OpenVR is an open standard (i.e., a common set of APIs) that allow VR simulations to run on practically any headset.
+In other words, OpenVR enables developers to ‘develop once, deploy everywhere’.
 This can greatly expand the set of headsets on which an VR simulation can be run.

 - Implement OpenVR in project.
 - Versions should be listed for OpenVR and any other SDK used.